-If your HVAC system is brand new, that may be as simple as flipping a switch and changing your thermostat settings.
-However, no matter what age your HVAC system is, it’s always good to complete a full check-up to make sure there aren’t any issues or wallet-draining costs happening behind the scenes.
+If your system is brand new, this could be as easy as flipping a switch and changing a few settings.
+However, regardless of the age of your HVAC system, it’s always good to complete a full check-up to make sure there aren’t any issues or wallet-draining costs happening behind the scenes.

 Before it’s time to blast the A/C, use the following tips to keep your HVAC system running at it’s best without forfeiting comfort or cash.